ahy3nz/coMMParE/README.md

 * Validate FF parameter and molecular model translation to a particular format or data structure
-* Assess consistency of MD engines in calculating energies
+* Assess consistency of MM engines in calculating energies

 The broad steps to compare energy via various permutations:

-* Input of molecular model (MD input files, Pythonic creation, etc)
+* Input of molecular model (MM input files, Pythonic creation, etc)
     * These inputs get turned into `parmed.Structure`
-* Output of molecular model for energy calculation (MD engine)
+* Output of molecular model for energy calculation (MM engine)
     * The `parmed.Structure` gets converted to its respective MD engine data object/format